ktgw0316/LightZone/macosx/BUILD-macosx.md

 ## First build config: clean

 - Click the down-arrow next to the External Tools icon, or choose Run -> External Tools -> External Tools Configurations
-- Select Ant Build, click the New icon
+- Select Gradle Build, click the New icon

 Set up this config for the build:

 - Main tab:
   - Name: clean
-  - Buildfile: Browse workspace: lightcrafts -> build.xml
+  - Buildfile: Browse workspace: root -> build.gradle.kts (or settings.gradle.kts)
-  - Base directory: Browse file system: lightcrafts (at top level of the source tree)
+  - Base directory: Browse file system: root (at top level of the source tree)
 - Build tab: un-check "Build before launch"
-- Targets tab: check clean  ; un-check the default "build"
+- Tasks tab: check clean
 - JRE tab: Separate JRE  ; in the dropdown, be sure to select the same one you're using throughout the project
 - Environment tab:
   - New: `JAVA_HOME = /Library/Java/Home`